wp-plugins/entries-by-terms-count/readme.txt

 1. Unzip and upload entries-by-terms-count folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to menú Tools > Entries By Terms Count to configure and search by number of terms
+1. Go to menu Tools > Entries By Terms Count to configure and search by number of terms

 == Frequently Asked Questions ==